 It wasn’t necessarily the popularity of the television series that made her want to write a follow-up story.
 “What did it, of course, was Trump being elected,” she says, calmly.
 “Circumstances changed.
 What we thought was true wasn’t true anymore.
 It motivated me to write it the same way the arrival of the ’80s kicked off The Handmaid’s Tale, because everything started to go the other way around in the ‘80s.”

-We follow her to meet with Ane Crabtree, the costume designer of the red robes worn by protesters for women’s rights around the world and to Harvard, the inspiration and setting for The Handmaid’s Tale.
+We follow her to meet with Ane Crabtree, the costume designer of the red robes worn in the movie, now worn by protesters for women’s rights around the world, and to Harvard, the inspiration and setting for The Handmaid’s Tale.
 Not only do we see the actual buildings that Atwood based the places on in the book, we get an exclusive tour of the campus accompanied by her Radcliffe College roommate from her days as a grad student there.

 The book is set in Cambridge, Massachusetts, a liberal, democratic town that had its roots in puritan theocracy, says Atwood.
 Still, “Nobody figured out that The Handmaid’s Tale was really Harvard.”

 She walks around the campus pointing out locations in the book and adapted TV drama series.
 “Widener Library is the head of the secret service and the Harvard Coop is where you get automated prayers and the Brattle Theatre is where you …” She walks slowly along a stone path with her former roommate and gestures to an area where the bodies were hung, as opposed to where they were displayed, as if they were recounting a memory.